sinch/ios-proximity-tutorial/readme.md

     }
 ```

 First, we create an instance of PFUser (Parse) and get a reference to the current user.
 From this, we get the username and store it in a local NSString.
 We then create a NSData object and store the username in it.
-Next, we create a mutable array, store the peerID of the intended recipient in it, and call the sendData method.
+Next, we create a mutable array, store the peerId of the intended recipient in it, and call the sendData method.
 Notice we’ve opted for MCSessionSendDataReliable for the mode; this simply means it will take a little longer to transmit the data, but there’s little chance of the data being lost in transit.
 We’re only transmitting a few bytes of data so there isn’t much to worry about.

 Now that we’re transmitting data, we need to make sure that we’re also equipped to receive any data sent our way.